mcormier/blog/_posts/2013-12-29-everything-is-super.md

 Besides the fact that I'm a killjoy, spoil sport, and an old codger, do I have a right to complain?
 Are there really more super hero movies being released?
 This is an easy question to answer with a little determination.
 So I found a website that listed movie releases by year and created a magical spreadsheet, wrote a blog post, made some chart porn, and will talk about said chart porn until the cows go home.
 Don't take this as the definitive list, but it's in the ballpark.

 While compiling the data I had to reflect on the actual definition of a superhero.
-I decided to keep it to classic super hero movies with a decent theatrical release, anything that felt borderline was left out of the final tally but kept kept in the list of superhero movies by year with a question mark beside the title.
-An example of something borderline would be the Conan movies from the 1980's, or the Toxic Avenger B-movies from the same decade.
+I decided to keep it to classic super hero movies with a decent theatrical release, anything that felt borderline was left out of the final tally but kept in the list of superhero movies by year with a question mark beside the title.
+An example of something borderline would be the Conan movies from the 1980s, or the Toxic Avenger B-movies from the same decade.
 Conan, although a super guy in all respects originates from pulp fiction magazines in the 30's while the Toxic Avenger is a B-movie, albeit an unusually successful one.
-I also ignored the full-length animated Batman movie, Mask of the Phantasm(1993), but inconsistently included MegaMind(2010), and the Incredibles(2004).
-This could be my subconcious mind attemptint to skew the stats to show that, yes, there have been more superhero movies released lately.
+I also ignored the full-length animated Batman movie, Mask of the Phantasm(1993), but inconsistently included MegaMind(2010), and The Incredibles(2004).
+This could be my subconcious mind attempting to skew the stats to show that, yes, there have been more superhero movies released lately.
 I did, however, include comedies that are superhero themed: Meteor Man(93), Blankman(94), Mystery Men(99), My Super Ex-Girlfriend (2006).
 But again, Superhero Movie(2008) has been omitted, because well, I saw that one and it's really horrible and I'm hoping to save you some time.

 </div>
 </article>